 Read also: Makers: the digital inventors 2.0

 Tall about 56 cm, it is a programmable humanoid social robot capable of simulating emotions; equipped with sensors, he can talk, move, dance; its expressive face allows him to establish an immediate contact, almost natural, with the interlocutor recognizable thanks to an integrated video camera.

 It is, in fact, one of the most used humanoid robots in the treatment of autism.
-Through a dedicated software, managed by the therapist through a tablet, Milo teaches autistic children to communicate through games and exercises increasing their level of interaction.
-It is also equipped with WiFi and Bluetooth connectivity, thanks to which it follows the indications of the pre-set therapeutic plan and measures the progress of the patient.
+Through dedicated software, managed by the therapist through a tablet, Milo teaches autistic children to communicate through games and exercises, increasing their interaction level.
+It is also equipped with WiFi and Bluetooth connectivity, thanks to which it follows the indications of the pre-set therapeutic plan and measures the patient’s progress.

 Many tests have shown that by interacting with Milo, several children with autism, school age, have improved visual contact and body language.